DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/9 Types/GanttRenderScaleType.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a scale cell is prepared.
+Specifies a scale type to render.

 ---
 <!--